KlugerLab/DAseq/README.md

 # DA-seq (Detecting regions of differential abundance  between scRNA-seq  datasets)

 ## Introduction
-DA-seq is a method to detect cell subpopulations with differential abundance between single cell RNA-seq (scRNA-seq) datasets from different samples.
-Given a low dimensional transformation, for example principal component analysis (PCA), of the merged gene expression matrices, DA-seq first computes a score vector for each cell to represent the DA behavior in the neighborhood to select cells in the most DA areas; then groups these cells into distinct DA regions.
+DA-seq is a method to detect cell subpopulations with differential abundance between single cell RNA-seq (scRNA-seq) datasets from different samples, described in the preprint, "Detecting regions of differential abundance between scRNA-Seq datasets" available [here] (http://biorxiv.org/cgi/content/short/711929v1).
+Given a low dimensional transformation, for example principal component analysis (PCA), of the merged gene expression matrices from different samples (cell states, condition, etc.), DA-seq first computes a score vector for each cell to represent the DA behavior in the neighborhood to select cells in the most DA areas; then groups these cells into distinct DA regions.

 This repository contains codes for running DA-seq in R.